quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part69_The_Deadly_Tria.md

 ---

 #### Bellman Error Vector
-The Bellman error vector is defined as \(\bar{w} = B_\pi v - v\).
+The Bellman error vector is defined as $\bar{w} = B_\pi v - v$.
 :p What is the Bellman error vector?
 ??x
 The Bellman error vector measures the difference between the updated value function by the Bellman operator and the current value function.
-It quantifies how much the current value function deviates from its ideal value under policy \(\pi\).
+It quantifies how much the current value function deviates from its ideal value under policy $\pi$.
 ```python
 def bellman_error(v, s, a, p, r):
     return bellman_operator(v, s, a, p, r) - v[s]